-Restrictions on the freedom of establishment are lawful only if they can be justified by overriding reasons in the public interest.
+Restrictions on the freedom of establishment and the freedom to provide services are lawful only if they can be justified by overriding reasons in the public interest.

 It is settled law that restrictions on freedom of establishment which are applicable without discrimination on grounds of nationality cannot be justified unless the restriction (1) serves overriding reasons in the public interest, (2) is suitable for securing attainment of the objective pursued and (3) does not go beyond what is necessary for attaining that objective.